rediacc/docs/docs/console/queue.md

 - **PROCESSING**: Currently executing on target machine
 - **CANCELLING**: Termination signal sent, awaiting confirmation

-**Info Banner**: "This section displays all active tasks including pending items waiting for assignment, tasks being processed by machines, and tasks in the process of being cancelled."
+**Info Banner**: Blue information banner that can be dismissed with an X button: "This section displays all active tasks including pending items waiting for assignment, tasks being processed by machines, and tasks in the process of being cancelled."

 ### Completed Tab
 **Badge**: Shows count of completed tasks (e.g., "Completed ²")